electronicayciencia/ATECC608-Tools/README.md

 ## Tools list

-Simple commands:
+Primitives (simple commands):

+- `aes_decrypt`: AES128 decrypt a block using a key in a given slot.
 - `aes_encrypt`: AES128 encrypt a block using a key in a given slot.
-- `aes_decrypt`: AES128 decrypt a block using a key in a given slot.
 - `check_mac`: Issue a Check MAC command that can also be used to authorize a key.
 - `gendig`: Issue a gendig-data command with the specified slot.
+- `load_tempkey`: Load TempKey with a given value.
 - `mac`: Generate a MAC of the TempKey + Slot Key
-- `nonce`: Load TempKey with a given value.
 - `nonce_rand`: Generate a random nonce with a challenge.
 - `random`: Retrieve a random number (or `FF FF 00 00 ...` if unlocked)
 - `read_slot`: Read the first 32 bits from a data slot (cleartext)